rbrtsmith/rbrtsmith.github.io/_posts/2015-08-29-a-modern-frontend-workflow.md

 Sass is a CSS preprocessor.
 A CSS preprocessor allows you to write your CSS in
 a more programmatic manner, it allows for things like variables, mixins, functions, loops and other features you typically get from a programming language.
-One of it's best features is the ability to structure your code into separate files which are then imported into the master file upon compilation.
+One of it's best features is the ability to structure your code into separate files which can then be imported into a single file upon compilation.
 The fact we can now have modularity, mixins and variables allows us to keep our code much dryer, more modular than was possible with plain CSS.
-This leads to few bugs and code that can easily scale.
+This leads to a reduction in bugs and CSS that can easily scale.

 Your Sass code is compiled into CSS using a Ruby compiler (Although there's alternatives now such as Libsass written in C++) [Hugo Giraudel's blog](http://hugogiraudel.com/blog/) is a great place to see the full capabilities of Sass.

+I also encourage you to read through the [Sass guidelines](http://sass-guidelin.es/).
+It's important that we follow a style guide, especially if working as part of a team.

 In my workflow I have my Sass compilation handled by my task runner (Gulp) which I shall talk about later in this post.

-Another point is post-processors as a part of the build process.
-A post processor will parse a and process a CSS file and perform tasks.
+In addition to pre-processors we also have post-processors, which also form a critical part of the build process.
+A post processor will process a CSS file and perform a particular task.
 I use [Autoprefixer](https://www.npmjs.com/package/gulp-autoprefixer) to handle all my vendor prefixes it's something that I no longer even have to think about.
 I also use a CSS minifier as part of my post-processing.
 I will talk more about how all this fits together when I talk about [Automated task runners](#task-runners)

 &nbsp;